rust-lang/rust/src/librustc/ty/README.md

 As you can see, the `TyCtxt` type takes three lifetime parameters.
 These lifetimes are perhaps the most complex thing to understand about the tcx.
-During rust compilation, we allocate most of our memory in **arenas**, which are basically pools of memory that get freed all at once.
+During Rust compilation, we allocate most of our memory in **arenas**, which are basically pools of memory that get freed all at once.
 When you see a reference with a lifetime like `'tcx` or `'gcx`, you know that it refers to arena-allocated data (or data that lives as